-١ ٨ 12 t A r - 1 ΙV $\overline{}$
+your pets

+evacuates.

+☐ Designate someone to be responsible for

+your pet in the event that your family
-Dehydration can be a serious health problem for older adults.
-Store more than the recommended amount of water if possible ☐ Containers that are small and easy to handle such as two-liter plastic soda bottles are recommended \sqcup Use caps that are easy to remove in case of arthritic issues Food □ Consider their special dietary needs like high-fiber, low sodium or other specific foods.
-Easy-to-use hand-operated can opener with a cushioned, rubber handle grip Electronics \square Battery-powered or manual wheelchair □ Wheelchair batteries

-Nursing homes will likely take care of your elderly parent or relative but if they live alone or with you, it's vital that you make sure you have the adequate supplies to cater to their well-being.
+Senior Citizens elderly parent or relative but if they live alone Water Dehydration can be a serious health problem for older adults.
+Store more than the recommended amount of water if possible Containers that are small and easy to handle such as two-liter plastic soda bottles are recommended Use caps that are easy to remove in case of arthritic issues Food Consider their special dietary needs like high-fiber, low sodium or other specific foods.
+Easy-to-use hand-operated can opener with a cushioned, rubber handle grip or with you, it's vital that you make sure you have the adequate supplies to cater to their well-being.
+Medical Needs Medical alert or bracelet List of serial numbers and styles of medical devices Copies of prescriptions with dosage, directions and refill dates Minimum 2-week supply of all essential medications Extra hearing aid batteries Evacuation Prearrange transportation with neighbors Identify local shelters that Electronics accommodate older adults and persons with disabilities □ Battery-powered or manual wheelchair □ Wheelchair batteries mportant Papers Medicare cards Living will and medical power of attorney Veteran's papers Pets Make sure pets' tags are current and print a copy of most recent shot records Take a photo of your pet for ID purposes Add all of your pets' essentials to your emergency kit the storm The sure pets are inside to prevent them from the sing away of your pets wet canned food before you use dry to cut down on water needed must can make animals anxious and erratic, so important to separate animals like cats and dogs

-Medical Needs

-П Medical alert or bracelet

-List of serial numbers and

-styles of medical devices Copies of prescriptions with

-Copies of prescriptions with

-dosage,

-directions and refill dates

-Minimum 2-week supply of

-all essential medications

-Extra hearing aid batteries

-Evacuation

-Prearrange transportation with neighbors ☐ Identify local shelters that accommodate older adults and persons with disabilities

-Important Papers

-■ Medicare cards Living will and medical power of attorney √Veteran's papers evacuates.

-Pets

-Before the storm...

-☐ Make sure pets' tags are current and print a copy of most recent shot records ☐ Take a photo of your pet for ID purposes ☐ Add all of your pets' essentials to your emergency kit Coordinate boarding options for Designate someone to be responsible for your pet in the event that your family

-During the storm..

-☐ Make sure pets are inside to prevent them from running away Feed your pets wet canned food before you use the dry to cut down on water needed Storms can make animals anxious and erratic, so it is important to separate animals like cats and Changes in your behavior can spook animals.
+Changes in your behavior can spook animals.

 Stay calm and act normally.

 Keep pets in crates or cages